 While beyond the scope of the present effort, it is important to note that some studies in the Sulphur River Basin suggest reduced available storage in Wright Patman Lake due to sedimentation issues.
 Sedimentation and volumetric surveys performed by the TWDB identify an increasing rate of sedimentation; however, there exists significant uncertainty in the results of the surveys.
 Therefore, multiple regional entities and water providers have indicated support for the performance of a new sedimentation and volumetric survey of the reservoir.
 Riverbend WRD considers the completion of a new sedimentation and volumetric survey of utmost importance to ensuring that the most reliable data is available for decision makers, especially Region D and TWDB.
-Riverbend WRD is committed to conducting a new survey by the end of the calendar year.
+Information concerning the volumetric and sedimentation study is forthcoming in a current ongoing study being conducted by Riverbend WRD.